‘Pathways of Hope:’

 The goal of the adult counseling programs, she said, is to help parents realize that it’s not about what’s wrong with them but about what’s happened to them.
 Again, ideally the parent will become safe and stable through the Center’s intervention so that the family can be reunited.
 That is a priority.

-If you wish to support The Parent Child Center, here are some items on the Wish List:
+If you wish to support The Parent Child Center of Tulsa, here are some items on the Wish List: